Peter Wright (darts player): 2024

 At the 2024 World Championship, Wright suffered a shock 3–0 second round loss to Jim Williams.
 In the 2024 Premier League, Wright only won two matches for the entire season and finished bottom of the league table.
-He won the German Darts Championship after a surprise 8–5 victory over Luke Littler in the final, where Wright won six consecutive legs to win the match.
+He won the German Darts Championship after a surprise 8–5 victory over Luke Littler in the final, in which Wright won six consecutive legs to win the match.

 2025

-At the 2025 World Championship, he reached the quarter-finals.
-In the lead-up to his fourth-round tie against reigning World Champion Luke Humphries, Wright made it known that he was at the tournament to upset tournament favourites Humphries and Luke Littler, and was not ready to listen to calls for him to retire.
-He was accused of "mind games" by Humphries, who claimed he was "one world title away from almost matching [Wright's] career".
+At the 2025 World Championship, Wright reached the quarter-finals.
+In the lead-up to his fourth-round tie against reigning world champion Luke Humphries, Wright vowed to beat tournament favourites Humphries and Luke Littler, and said he was not ready to listen to calls for him to retire.
 Wright defeated Humphries 4–1 after winning the last three sets, eliminating the defending champion.
 In his quarter-final match, he lost to Stephen Bunting 5–2.

 For the first time since the 2013 event, Wright was not selected in the 2025 Premier League Darts lineup.
 He reached the final of Players Championship 11 in April, losing 8–3 to Cameron Menzies.
 Wright failed to qualify for the Grand Slam of Darts for the first time since 2012 after losing 5–0 to Connor Scutt in the PDC Tour Card holder qualifying event.

+2026

+At the 2026 World Championship, Wright won his first-round match 3–0 against Noa-Lynn van Leuven.
+He exited the tournament after losing 3–0 to German qualifier Arno Merk.
+In February 2026, Wright fell out of the world's top 32 for the first time since 2011.